anoma/taiga/book/src/notes.md

 #### Creationg a note
+TODO: add a hyperlink to the existing code
-We provide an example of creation of a note from the structure we already defined (token, user):
+We provide an example of creation of a note from the structure we have already defined for [Token]() and [User]():
 ```rust
 // ...
 // we use the code of the previous sections